Nonlocal van der Waals density functional made faster: Theory

 Our next approximation deals with the function~(\ref{eq:v})

 and is of the form

+where $\beta$ should be a system-independent parameter.
 At first we hoped the simplest one with only the first term might be ideal: it has the $r^{-6}$-tail the dispersion functionals are all about, and only one spatial distribution~(\ref{eq:ee}) is needed.
 This hope was forlorn after the tests on noble-gas homo- and heterodimers: the value of $\beta$ had to vary from system to system by more than twofold to reproduce well enough the potential curves.
 Thus the length-scale distribution~(\ref{eq:es}) should be somehow accounted for.

 From the asymptotic analysis

 we get the next simplest term

 that may work well because it is the tail that matters.